KenEzekiel/eth2dgraph/README.md

 # Ethereum data to Dgraph database

+## Note

+This is a forked repository from [davideaimar/eth2dgraph](https://github.com/davideaimar/eth2dgraph.git), customized to accommodate the main project of [Smart Contract Discovery Engine](https://github.com/KenEzekiel/tugas-akhir.git)

+## Description

 This is a tool for extracting data from the Ethereum blockchain (or any other EVM-compatible chain) and index it with Dgraph, a distributed graph database.

 It uses the [heimdall-rs](https://github.com/Jon-Becker/heimdall-rs) decompiler to extract ABIs from EVM bytecodes.